RobertObkircher/ctf-writeups/README.md

     0000003C  B83C000000        mov eax,0x3c
     00000041  0F05              syscall
     ```

+    Alu operations seem to be 3 bytes, immediates 10 and a jump to itself (offset - 1) is always 2 bytes.

 10. At this point I gave up because I was too tired after staying up all night I and wanted to try something easier.
     I went back to this challenge right before the end, but it was already too late and I didn't know how to continue.
     After the CTF was over I deliberately didn't look at any solutions and a few days later I tried again.

-    In the meantime I had understood the purpose of the 20 iterations with the `addrs` array:
-    x86_64 machine code instructions have variable length.
-    The `addrs` array contains the machine code offset for each eBPF instruction.
-    The `emit_cond_jump` function uses the `addrs` array to compute jump offset and emits either a smaller instruction with an 8 bit immediate or a larger one with 32 bits.
-    Because the offsets can change after a branch has been emitted this needs to be repeaded until `addrs` doesn't change anymore.

-    I had two main ideas: 1) There might be an overflow of an offset somewhere.
-2) Whether `addrs` changes is detected with the total length of the generated instructions, but this does not take into account, that one instruction could have gotten smaller and another larger in the same iteration.

 11. Look for overflow and indexing bugs.
 See [Failed Attempts: Overflow and indexing bugs](#overflow-and-indexing-bugs)
-12. If we have instructions:
-    `i1, jump i2, ...128 bytes..., jump i1, i2`
-    It could be that the size of both jumps oscilates between 8 and 32 byte immediates which would result in an invalid jump at the end.
+12. If we have forward and backward jumps could happen that the size of both jumps oscilates between 8 and 32 bit immediates which would result in an invalid jump at the end.
     At this point I wasted a lot of time with afl and cargo-fuzz again to try to find such a series of instructions.
     See [Failed Attempts: Fuzzing](#fuzzing) below.
 13. Try to find growing/shrinking instructions by hand: By looking at the function `code()` and at machine code I tried to find a way to grow and shrink instructions.
 Shrinking was easy, but I couldn't come up with anything that grew.
 14. Write code that prints a histogram of instruction sizes.
-The largest one ws 25 bytes, which is not enough to match the 64 bytes from `let mut olen = insts.len() * 64;`.
+The largest one was only 25 bytes, which is not enough to match the 64 bytes from `let mut olen = insts.len() * 64;`.
+This means we have to find oscilating instructions.
-15. Look at some CVEs to get some ideas.
-16. Continue to look for instructions that expand: jumps with offset 0 are size zero, but there is no way to change the offset.
+15. Continue to look for instructions that expand: jumps with offset 0 are size zero, but there is no way to change the offset.

-### Breakthrough
+Breakthrough:

 | jump direction | destination addr | source addr |
 |----------------|------------------|-------------|